Rachiminoff/CPU_Scheduling_Algorithms/README.md

 - **FCFS:** Run processes in order of arrival, no preemption.
 - **SJF:** Pick the process with the shortest burst time among ready processes.
 - **SRTF:** Pick the process with the shortest remaining time at each moment; preempt if a shorter process arrives.
+- **Priority (Non-Preemptive):** Among ready processes, run the one with the *highest priority* (lowest priority number if using 1 = highest).
+Once it starts, it finishes without interruption.
+- **Priority (Preemptive):** At every unit of time, choose the ready process with the highest priority.
+If a new process arrives with higher priority than the running one, **it preempts immediately**.

 ## Purpose

 The codes are intended for educational use and as an archive for study/reference.